Fusion-Lightguns/Fusion-Phaser/Setup-Phaser.md

     - Pull the Trigger to finish and return to run mode.
 Values will apply to the currently selected profile in memory.

     - Recommended: After confirming the calibration is good, enter pause mode and press Start and Select to save the calibration to non-volatile memory.

-    - Optional: Open serial monitor and update the xCenter, yCenter, xScale, and yScale values in the profile data array in the sketch (no need with step 9).

     Calibration can be cancelled during any step by pressing Reload or Start or Select.
 The gun will return to pause mode if you cancel the calibration.